nazariyv/blog/posts/necessary-sufficient.md

 Clearly, now there are 3 **necessary** conditions if we are talking about the letters that are common among all the sets.
 This reasoning, of course, extends to an arbitrary number of **necessary** conditions.

-> Intuition takeaway from this section: you can have many **necessary** conditions, that all are individually required, but also they individually do not guarantee the final condition.
-On the other hand, if something is a **sufficient** condition, you know immediately that it guarantees the final condition.
+> Intuition takeaway from this section: you can have many **necessary** conditions, that all are _individually_ required, but also they _individually_ do not guarantee the final outcome.
+On the other hand, if something is a **sufficient** condition, you know immediately that it guarantees the final outcome.

 Feel free to stop here as this will already give you a solid basic understanding of the concepts.
 However, if you want to look at these conditions from a logic perspective, continue reading.